 The relocation of the existing Prince George's County Parks Maintenance Facility to make way for the siting of the new Purple Line Glenridge light rail maintenance facility, is being implemented as a negotiated/functional replacement.
 MTA's Procurement Department is managing the Design-Build (D-B) contract solicitation for the Prince George's County facility.
 The RFP for the Polk Street Facility Design-Build contract was initially advertised on September 21, 2016 and resulted in two proposals that significantly exceeded the Engineer's Estimate.
 The RFP was canceled.
 MTA worked with Prince George's County to revise the scope to reduce pricing expected on a re-solicitation, and to secure an additional \$2 million commitment from Prince George's County in October 2017 to address the remaining funding gap.
 The additional costs and funding were processed in an amendment to the Memorandum of Agreement (MOA) with Prince George's County, which was executed on July 11, 2018.
 The amendment also includes a clause holding Prince George's County Maryland National Capital Parks Commission responsible for up to an additional \$2 million in the case that proposals received exceed the Engineer's Estimate.
 The updated design package incorporating the agreed cost saving measures was completed, including five bid alternates to allow flexibility in the final award and associated cost.
-The solicitation package was advertised on August 28, 2018, with bids due on November 21, 2018.
-MTA anticipates receiving five proposals.
-Award is tentatively in February 2019 with NTP in March 2019 unless a Best and Final Offer request is necessary.
+The solicitation package was advertised on August 28, 2018 and MTA received responsive submissions on the November 21, 2018 due date. (b) (5)